TheBoxLtd/shell-lib-ios/README.md

 #### Adding the application configuration file

-The framework use a JSON configuration file in order to implement the different functionalities based locally in the client and to send it over to the server.
-That configuration file looks similar to the following
+The framework uses a JSON configuration file in order to implement the different client functionalities and to send it to the server.
+This configuration file looks similar to the following:

 ```sh
 {